awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 1. Choose the name of an RDS proxy to display its details\.

 1. On the details page, the **Target groups** section shows how the proxy is associated with a specific RDS DB instance or Aurora DB cluster\.
 You can follow the link to the **default** target group page to see more details about the association between the proxy and the database\.
-This page is where you see settings that you specified when creating the proxy, such as maximum connection percentage, connection borrow timeout, engine compatibility, and session pinning filters\.
+This page is where you see settings that you specified when creating the proxy, such as maximum connection percentage, connection borrow timeout, engine family, and session pinning filters\.

 ### CLI<a name="rds-proxy-viewing.cli"></a>